GrinonBarrett/Taksidos/Core Rules/3=Equipment/5=Exotic Items.md

 If sea water is used, the water can still be consumed safely- but will have a bitter salty flavor.
 You will also feel nauseous for about 1d6+2 hours per serving.

 **Thunderous Dragon Tube**, $760, 2 lb.
 A tube filled with explosive powder and metal pellets.
 It can be affixed to a polearm or used as part of a trap.
 The included fuse can be ignited as an action to cause it to detonate 1 second after (or at the end of the next phase of a round).
 Once detonated, it explodes outward in a 3 yard cone.
-Anything caught in it suffers a fire attack and a piercing attack.
+Anything caught in it suffers a fire attack with disadvantage and a piercing attack.
 Caution advised in ensuring it is pointed in the correct direction.

 #### POTIONS, ELIXIRS, TINCTURES, AND MORE